vishnuani1/cosomosdb-archival-solution/README.md

 - ❌ Requires changes to application read paths or API logic
 - ❌ Adds routing logic and maintenance complexity
 - ❌ Introduces latency and possible data duplication issues

+**This Synapse Link-based strategy avoids all of the above while remaining cost-effective and API-safe.**

 ## 🧠 AI Collaboration Log